A perspective on ab initio modeling of polaritonic chemistry: The role of non-equilibrium effects and quantum collectivity: Future perspective of ab initio polaritonic chemistry

-\item \textbf{Coulomb gauge in long wavelength approximation:} In accordance to the above development of QEDFT functionals, often the \textit{ab initio} simulation in the Coulomb gauge with dipole approximation is preferable over the simulation in the unitarily equivalent length form.
+\item \textbf{Coulomb gauge in the long wavelength approximation:} In accordance to the above development of QEDFT functionals, often the \textit{ab initio} simulation in the Coulomb gauge with dipole approximation is preferable over the simulation in the unitarily equivalent length form.
 The fundamental advantage of the Coulomb gauge in long wavelength approximation (imposed on Eq. (\ref{eq:pf_full_h})) is twofold, compared with the standard length-gauge representation given in Eq.~(\ref{eq:pf_dip_h}).
 Since it is compatible with periodic boundary conditions on the matter system, and thus it's formulation is origin independent, ab initio simulations become feasible in a unified setting from the gaseous to solid (periodic) phase under strong light-matter interaction.
 This does not only allow the time-resolved study of strong-light matter interaction on critical phenomena, but it also provides a good starting point towards more realistic simulation setups accounting for explicit solvent molecules.
-Moreover, periodic boundary conditions are also a desirable feature for the future development of cavity \textit{ab initio} molecular dynamics methods yielding access to cavity-modified nuclear dynamics on long timescales under thermal equilibrium. \item \textbf{Classical external driving:} Combining time-dependent external driving with cavities opens a promising route towards the unprecedented control of molecular as well as material properties.\cite{hubener2021engineering} Within our QEDFT approach, classical external laser fields are straightforward to include, which can be employed to pump resonant photon modes as well as to modify matter properties.
+Moreover, periodic boundary conditions are also a desirable feature for the future development of cavity \textit{ab initio} MD methods yielding access to cavity-modified nuclear dynamics on long timescales under thermal equilibrium.

+\item \textbf{Classical external driving:} Combining time-dependent external driving with cavities opens a promising route towards the unprecedented control of molecular as well as material properties.\cite{hubener2021engineering} Within our QEDFT approach, classical external laser fields are straightforward to include, which can be employed to pump resonant photon modes as well as to modify matter properties.
 Here we would like to highlight one special feature of polaritonic systems.
 Collectively coupled polaritonic systems possess two different kind of excitations, i.e. \textit{bright} excitations, which respond to the external laser driving and \textit{dark} excitations that remain (virtually) unaffected, but can for example be populated thermally.
-This opens unique opportunities to utilize the complex interplay between thermal motion, external driving, resonance conditions and multiple modes to enter novel physical regimes and to spectroscopically probe polaritonic. physics~\cite{lloyd20212021} \end{enumerate}
+This opens unique opportunities to utilize the complex interplay between thermal motion, external driving, resonance conditions and multiple modes to enter novel physical regimes and to spectroscopically probe polaritonic physics~\cite{lloyd20212021} \end{enumerate}